 One of most important skills you can acquire for being a successful human being is to learn how to truly listen to people.
 Real listening requires you to suspend your judgments and forget your history.
-You need to really try to listen to what the person is saying.
+You need to really try to listen to what the other person is saying.
 Too often people get overcome with emotions and simply stop listening.
 As you listen, you don’t have to agree with everything you hear but you should learn how to honestly take it all in.

 3. They can’t communicate in a calm manner

 The brain scientists have now proven that emotions flood your brain with chemicals that actually shut down the creative part of your brain.
-I realize we’re all emotional creatures and I know emotions play a part in everything we do.
+I realize we’re all emotional creatures, and I know emotions play a part in everything we do.
 Highly effective families learn how to take a couple of deep breaths and restore some calmness before they try to communicate their issues to each other.
 In our work, we also teach and practice mindfulness – the ability to stay calm and rational in the midst of challenging situations.

 4. Inability to balance advocacy and inquiry

 People spend all their time trying to convince you why their way is the right way and too little time trying to ask questions and understand your point of view.
-In our work, we call this advocacy- trying to get your point across and inquiry – understanding the others point of view.
-By asking questions to understand the other person’s thinking you can create openings for mutual understanding and building consensus.
+In our work, we call this advocacy — trying to get your point across, and inquiry — understanding the other’s point of view.
+By asking questions to understand the other person’s thinking, you can create openings for mutual understanding and building consensus.

 5. Inability to escape the past

 Especially in families, we get trapped in our past stories and experiences with people.
 I can understand how that happens because I saw it happening in my own family business.
 Effective communication focuses on new possibilities for new ways of thinking and acting.
 Families too often get caught up in rehashing and reliving in the past.
-Effective communicators know how to build new visions and new possibilities for working together for more powerful and effective futures.
+Effective communicators know how to build new visions and new possibilities for working together to create more powerful and effective futures.
 We want to use the past to educate us but it is effective communicators that create a new future.